Alonso-del-Arte/floating-point-library/README.md

 Also, signaling NaNs will be preserved to the extent that they can be kept out of Java floating point primitives.

+This project uses TestNG 6 and TestFrame 0.95 (will upgrade to TestFrame 1.0 as soon as that's available).